 2016-01-01 to 2017-12-31

 The daily and the hourly results are roughly similar from a risk-reward perspective, with the hourly slingshot providing many more trading opportunities.
-I had to use other trading parameters to surface that information due to lack of trades.
+Due to a lack of trades, I had to use other trading parameters to surface that information.

 This is a simple vectorized backtest using basic parameters and logic.